 - Indication of willingness of submitter to collaborate with another organizer, and willingness of submitter to organize a webinar instead of, or as a supplement to, a live professional development workshop

-- Names, institutions/organizations, titles, and email addresses of planned speakers
+- Name, institution/organization, and title, of planned speakers

 - Workshop objective, including intended audience and explanation of workshop relevance to the intended audience and field at large.

 The Professional Development Committee selects the proposals they think best serve the interests of SfN and the success of the annual meeting.
 The committee may suggest a submitter substitute one or more of their planned speakers or make other amendments to their proposal.
 Suggestions arising from discussions of the Professional Development Committee will be passed on directly to the submitter.

 Proposals that are not accommodated one year will not be held over for consideration the next.
 However, a proposal may be re-submitted the following year and will receive the same consideration as all other proposals.

 Appropriate representation of women, international scientists, and underrepresented minorities is strongly encouraged and will be considered in the selection process.
 The committee retains the right to work with the organizer to modify the composition of the session to ensure the diversity of the program and participants.